Pomona, California: Ethnic concentrations

+Homelessness

+In 2022, Los Angeles Homeless Services Authority's Greater Los Angeles Homeless Count counted 716 homeless individuals in Pomona.

 Economy

 Since the 1980s, Pomona's newest neighborhood Phillips Ranch, experienced rapid growth with homes still being built in the hilly area between Downtown and Diamond Bar.
 Today, Phillips Ranch is nearly all residential.
-Northern Pomona has seen some gentrification with additional housing units added and revamped streetscapes.
-Pomona Electronics was originally based in the city.

-Pomona had two malls, the pedestrian Pomona Mall downtown and the Indian Hill Mall, both now defunct as malls per se, but still dedicated to retail and other uses.

 According to the city's 2018 Comprehensive Annual Financial Report, the top employers in the city and number of employees are Pomona Valley Hospital Medical Center (3,230), Pomona Unified School District (3,034), California State Polytechnic University, Pomona (2,440), Fairplex (1,071), Casa Colina Rehabilitation Center (1,020), City of Pomona (661), and County of Los Angeles Department of Social Services (350).

 Arts and culture

 Annual cultural events

 The city is the site of the Fairplex, which hosts the L.A.
 County Fair and the Pomona Swap Meet & Classic Car Show.
 The swap meet (for car parts and accessories) is part of the car show, which is a single-day event held seven times throughout the year.

-The city is also home to the NHRA Auto Club Raceway at Pomona (formerly the Pomona Raceway), which hosts Winternationals drag racing competition.
+The city is also home to the NHRA In-N-Out Burger Pomona Dragstrip (formerly the Pomona Raceway), which hosts the NHRA Winternationals drag racing competition.